Stroke Recovery: How to Walk Again with Confidence

 1. Robotic Exoskeletons

-These wearable devices provide hands-on assistance during practice sessions, helping individuals retrain their legs and feet to step with better timing and smoother coordination.
-By guiding each step, the equipment encourages more natural movement patterns and builds confidence with every attempt.
+These wearable devices offer practical support during practice sessions, allowing individuals to retrain their legs and feet for improved timing and smoother coordination.
+By directing each movement, the equipment promotes more natural patterns and encourages progress with every attempt.

 2. Virtual Reality (VR)